BartekR/bartekr.github.io_hugo/content/post/2021/11/end-to-end-testing-with-playwright-part-ii/index.md

 title: "End-to-End testing with Playwright, part II" # Title of the blog post.
 date: 2021-11-28 # Date of post creation.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
-toc: false # Controls if a table of contents should be generated for first-level links automatically.
+toc: true # Controls if a table of contents should be generated for first-level links automatically.
+image: "2021/11/28/end-to-end-testing-with-playwright-part-ii/images/Header.png"
 images:
   - src: "2021/11/28/end-to-end-testing-with-playwright-part-ii/images/Header.png"
     alt: ""